-The hitch knot goes by a number of different names — “Newfoundland hitch”, “Riffling hitch” or “Portland hitch” and was invented for salmon fishing.
+The hitch knot goes by several different names — “Newfoundland hitch,” “Riffling hitch,” or “Portland hitch” and was invented for salmon fishing.
 The purpose of the knot is to make your tippet extend from your fly in a perpendicular direction.
 Using a traditional knot, the tippet is attached to the eye of the hook and runs directly away from the fly.
 By making the line come out directly to the side, the fly kicks off a “V” pattern when fished from the side that mimics a distressed, small fish.
 Bang! … Or that’s what I hope

 You need to be aware of where you stand in relation to your fly.
-The hitch needs to come off the fly pointing back towards you to work properly.
+The hitch must come off the fly pointing back towards you to work properly.
 The links below a few ways to tie the knot.
-It’s pretty basic – just a few half hitches.
+It’s pretty basic – just a few half-hitches.

 I’ll update this post next week and let you know how it works on the smallies.
 I’ve got a muddler and a small popper I’ll try out using this knot.